siberoloji/siberoloji.github.io/content/blog/2024-10-24-afflib-tools-a-comprehensive-guide-for-kali-linux-users.md

 <!-- /wp:code -->

 <!-- wp:heading {"level":4} -->
-<h4 class="wp-block-heading">4. <strong>affrecover</strong></h4>
+<h4 class="wp-block-heading">4. ***affrecover***
 <!-- /wp:heading -->

-  In the event of a damaged or incomplete AFF image, <strong>affrecover</strong> attempts to recover the data and repair the file.
+  In the event of a damaged or incomplete AFF image, ***affrecover***  attempts to recover the data and repair the file.
 This is vital in cases where disk images are corrupted during acquisition or transfer.

 <!-- wp:code -->